 Severe dengue is a life-threatening infection.
 Around 1 in 100 patients with dengue will die, but around 5 in 100 of patients with severe dengue will die (the figure is much higher if the patient is not treated in hospital).

-Most severe dengue and most deaths occur in children aged less than 15 years; however, in recent years the numbers of deaths in young adults has increased.
+Most severe dengue and most deaths occur in children aged less than 15 years; however, in recent years the number of deaths in young adults has increased.

 There is one licensed dengue vaccine at the moment, which is only partially effective, although others are being developed.
 Any vaccine needs to protect against all four strains of dengue - and against any new strains that emerge in the future.
 The current dengue vaccine is not available in the UK.